t3-oss/create-t3-app/www/src/pages/en/introduction.md

 ### Typesafety Isn't Optional

-Two of the three T's are typesafe (TypeScript, tRPC).
-We take typesafety seriously in these parts.
-Any decision that compromises the full-stack, typesafe nature of `create-t3-app` is a decision that should be made in a different project.
-The stated goal of `create-t3-app` is to provide the quickest way to start a new fullstack, type safe web application.
+The stated goal of `create-t3-app` is to provide the quickest way to start a new full-stack, typesafe web application.
+We take typesafety seriously in these parts as it improves our productivity and helps us ship fewer bugs.
+Any decision that compromises the typesafe nature of `create-t3-app` is a decision that should be made in a different project.